katzgrau/KLogger/README.markdown

 file permissions (which is expected).
 It was meant to be a class that you could quickly include into a project and have working right away.

-If you need a logger that supports PHP < 5.3, see [past releases](https://github.com/katzgrau/KLogger/releases).
+If you need a logger that supports PHP < 5.3, see [past releases](https://github.com/katzgrau/KLogger/releases) for KLogger versions < 1.0.0.

 ## Installation